djaus2/MQTTnet.Client.Extensions.AzureIoT/README.md

 ## About
 - NetStandardLib*
-Uses the ,, lib to open a connection to an Azure IoT Hub using DeviceConnectionString and send one telemetry packet.
+Uses the **MQTTnet.Client.Extensions.AzureIoT** lib to open a connection to an Azure IoT Hub using DeviceConnectionString and send one telemetry packet.
   - NetStandardTestConsoleApp
 Desktop (.Net Core 3.1) test app for NetStandardLib _(Works)_
   - NetStandardTestMeadowApp